 This college prep course is a survey of topics from the study of world history.
-Topics will include major religions (Hinduism, Buddhism, Judaism, Christianity, and Islam), The Renaissance, The Enlightenment, The French Revolution, The Russian Revolution, and The Industrial Revolution.
+Topics will include major religions (Hinduism, Buddhism, Judaism, Christianity, and Islam), the Renaissance, the Enlightenment, the French Revolution, and the Russian Revolution.
 Students will demonstrate the ability to evaluate primary source documents and outside readings in order to develop a more in-depth understanding of World History.
 Students will be required to examine selected readings from historical literature.
 Significant project based assignments will be given in conjunction with these readings.
 Students will take a final exam.